predix-ui/predix-ui/_pages/develop/context-browser.md

 **2. Set up dom-bind for binding (demo only)**

-**3. Create open trigger and favorites trigger:** Create two px-context-browser-trigger tags wherever the context browser's Open and Favorites icons should show up.
+**3. Create open trigger and favorites trigger:** Create two px-context-browser-trigger tags wherever the context browser's Open and Favorites trigger icons should show up.
 The trigger element creates a simple icon that shows and hides the context browser or favorites menu when tapped by the user.

 **4. Create context browser:** Create a px-context-browser tag.
 Bind the first trigger's `trigger` property to the context browser's `open-trigger` property, and bind the second trigger's `trigger` property to the context browser's `favorites-trigger` property.
 This will link the context browser to the two triggers.
-Add items to the context browser as described above.
+You must also set the `favorites` attribute on the Favorites trigger.
+Finally, add items to the context browser as described in the example above.

 ## Favoriting APIs

 The following px-context-browser attributes must be set to enable favoriting:

-* `show-favorites: boolean =  false` - If true, the user can favorite items in the context hierarchy and access those items from a separate, single-level list.
+* `show-favorites: boolean =  false` - If true, the user can favorite items in the context hierarchy and access those items from a separate Favorites Panel.
 If false, the user cannot use the favoriting feature of the context browser.
+* `favorites: boolean = false` - If true, the corresponding trigger will open the Favorites Panel rather than the regular context browser.
+NOTE: This property should be set on the **px-context-browser-trigger**, not on the context browser itself.
+* `favoritedSyncFailed: boolean: false` - If true, a contextual notification will be displayed at the top of the Favorites Panel to inform the user that their locally favorited items have not been saved to their server.
+If false, the notification will be hidden.
+* `syncing: boolean = false` - If true, a loading indicator will be shown to indicate that the app is attempting to resync locally favorited items with those saved on the server.
+If false, the loading indicator will be hidden.

 The following events are fired to help with favoriting and de-favoriting:

 * `px-app-asset-favorited` - Fired when a new item is favorited.
 Includes details about how the item was favorited, and information about the new favorited item.
 * `px-app-asset-defavorited` - Fired when a previously favorited item is de-favorited.
 Includes details about how the item was de-favorited, and information about the de-favorited item.
+* `px-app-asset-favorited-sync-requested` - Fired when the user manually re-syncs their local favorites with those stored on their server.

 The following methods can be used to favorite and de-favorite items: